shashishsoni/ReadySpace-website/README.md

 With use of git bash go to the file where you have saved the git repo file and use this cammond for to run this website in your machine.

+than use this cammond
+== pip install -r dev.txt -- to install all the dependancy and required sowtware to run the website.

+than run this two cammond :-
 1 == python manage.py migrate

 2 ==  python manage.py runserver 0.0.0.0:8000